CS3219-AY2324S1-G04/peerprep_matching_service/README.md

 **Examples**

 Complexity and Categories provided
-> `/matching-service/queue/join?complexity=Easy&categories[]=Strings&categories[]=Arrays`
+> `/matching-service/queue/join?difficulty=Easy&categories[]=Strings&categories[]=Arrays&language=cpp`
-Will lead to paring with people of the same complexity and category.
+Will lead to paring with people of the same complexity and category and language.

 No Complexity and no Categories provided, or bad request sent
 > `/matching-service/queue/join`
-Will lead to paring with people of the a randomized complexity and any category.
+Will lead to paring with people of the a randomized complexity and any category and python3 as language.

 ### Remove the user to the queue